Day One | Tuesday, 6 May 2025

 Evaluating the lived experience and community impacts of shared ownership schemes

-Dominic Foote, Chief Executive Officer, New Zealand Housing Foundation
+Dominic Foote, Chief Executive Officer, Housing Foundation

 Locking in affordable housing commitments from developers by utilising inclusionary zoning